MicrosoftDocs/biztalk-docs/his/core/sna-performance-monitor-interface1.md

 manager: "anneta"
 ---
 # SNA Performance Monitor Interface
-This section describes the interface for performance monitoring (Perfmon) used by SNADIS links that Microsoft [!INCLUDE[hishostintegrationserver2009](../includes/hishostintegrationserver2009-md.md)] supplies.
+This section describes the interface for performance monitoring (Perfmon) used by SNADIS links that Microsoft Host Integration Server supplies.
 This interface is provided to simplify the integration of SNADIS-compliant link services with the Microsoft Windows System Monitor applications.
 It provides a common look-and-feel to all link service performance counters exported by SNADIS links, independent of the vendor and link transport (channel, Twinax, SDLC, X.25, TR, E/Net, and so on).

  The performance monitoring statistics maintained for an SNA link service are stored in a series of [ADAPTERCOUNTER](./adaptercounter2.md) structures that are members of an [ADAPTERPERFDATA](./adapterperfdata2.md) structure.
 These structures are defined in the SEMFPERF.H header file.